schrottii/scraprpg/README.md

 # ScrapRPG - Old System
-This branch is outdated, please kindly move to stupid-rewrite instead.
+This branch is outdated, please kindly move to new-system instead.